 - 1. The projected cash flow that was embedded in the opening balance and which was expected to be released in the reporting year; - 2.
-Deviations from demographic and operating assumptions in the reporting year; - 3.
-Changes in regulatory rules; - 4.
-Changes in demographic and operating assumptions compared with those used on the date of the previous report; - 5.
-Model updates; - 6.
+Deviations from demographic and operating assumptions in the reporting year; - Changes in regulatory rules; - 4.
+Changes in demographic and operating assumptions compared with those used on the date of the previous report; - Model updates; - 6.
 New insurance contracts (P&C Insurance and NSLT health insurance) signed in the reporting year, and insurance portfolios in those subsegments, purchased or sold in the reporting year; - 7.
 Investment in intangible assets; - 8.
-Other changes not included in the other items, including reinsurance transaction regarding the permanent health insurance businesses.
-For further details, see Section 1a above.
+Other changes not included in the other items. - (b) This section includes the effect of the current operating activity, including: - Changes in the value of investment assets;

-- (b) This section includes the effect of the current operating activity, including: - Changes in the value of investment assets; - 2.
-Changes in capital required in respect of market risk component, including change in the symmetric adjustment component (SA); - 3.
+- 2. Changes in capital requirement in respect of market risk component, including change in the symmetric adjustment component (SA); - 3.
 Effect of inflation; - 4.
-Effect of changes in the risk-free interest rate curve on solvency. - (c) This item includes new insurance contracts (P&C Insurance and NSLT health insurance) signed in the reporting year, and insurance portfolios in those subsegments, purchased or sold in the reporting year, excluding their effect on market risks, counterparty risk and operational risk. - (d) This item includes capital-related measures, including issuance and redemption of Tier 1 capital and Tier 2 capital instruments that were carried out through the report date, and a dividend declared subsequent to the publication date of the solvency ratio report.
+Effect of changes in the risk-free interest rate curve on solvency. - (c) This item includes new insurance contracts (SLT life and health insurance) signed in the reporting year, and insurance portfolios in those subsegments, purchased or sold in the reporting year, including their effect on market risks, counterparty risk and operational risk.
+This note does not include the profitability from property & casualty and NSLT Health activity, which included in note (a) above. - (d) This item includes equity transactions, including issuance and redemption of Tier 1 capital and Tier 2 capital instruments that were carried out through the report date, and a dividend declared subsequent to the publication date of the solvency ratio report.